goblimey/films/README.md

 A structure that satisfies this interface contains a Person record with fields ID, surname and forename, a notice that should be displayed at the top of the page, an error message that should be displayed at the top of the page, and a list of field errors - error messages about individual fields of the Person record.
 It provides Validate method which the server uses to check incoming data.

-In the films server, all requests are sent to a function called marshal.
+In the films server, all requests are sent to a function in the main package called marshal.
 This figures out which controller to call (currently there's only one, the people controller).
-It creates a controller and objects containing the data that it needs.
-It calls a method in the controller to handle the request, supplying the data as arguments.
-The handler does some work and then displays an HTML page.
+It creates a controller and a form object containing the data that the controller needs.
+It calls a method in the controller to handle the request, supplying the data as an argument.
+The handler does some work and then uses a template to render an HTML page displaying the result.

+A quick explanation for anybody who hasn't written a back-end web server before:  A web server loops forever, waiting for a request and then calling a controller method to handle it.
+The controller method sends a response back to the browser which is an HTML page.
+For the user's session to continue, every response page should contain buttons or links that allow them to issue another request.
+The user's session is a series of requests and responses which lasts until the user gets bored and goes away.
+The server runs until it's forcibly shut down.

+So the user and the server run through a session composed of a series of requests and responses.
+Every response displays an HTML page and every page has links or buttons to issue another request and continue the session.
+The pages allow the user to create, read, update and delete data in the table.
+They have no direct access to the database or its tables, so they can only do with this table what the controller allows them to do and they can't access any other tables, if any exist.

-For example, a user submits a request to create a Person.
-The main.marshall creates a people controller and an empty person form and calls the controller's New method, passing the form.
+The workings of the server are best illustrated with an example.
+A user starts at the index page for the people controller http://localhost:4000/people.
+This has a button that issues a request to create a Person, and the user presses it.
+The browser sends the request to the server, which runs main.marshall to field it.
+This creates a people controller and an empty person form and calls the controller's New method, passing the form.
 New executes the Create template, passing the empty form as data.
 The user sees a web form with empty fields and a submit button.

 The user fills in the surname but misses out the forename, then presses the submit button.
 Both surname and forename are mandatory fields, so this request should be rejected.
 The form sends a Create request which is fielded by main.marshal.
 It reads the form data, sets up a new person form containing the supplied surname, creates a new people controller and calls its Create method.
 This runs the form's Validate method, which rejects the forename field.
 The server adds a message to the form in the field errors list for the forename field, then executes the Create template, passing it the form.
 The user sees a create page again, but this time the surname field contains the text that they supplied and there is an error message next to the forename field.

+Whenever a user submits a request, the server may hit a problem which is not to do with a particular field, for example, it cannot connect to the database.
+In that case, it creates a form with the ErrorMessage field set and passes that to a template.
+The user sees a page with the error message at the top.

 The user fills in the forename and submits the form again.
 This time validation is successful.
 The people server's create method creates a new person in the database.
-Now we want the user to see the people resource's index page listing the records in the people table, along with a notification at the top saying that a new Person record was created.
+Now we want the user to see a page with a notification at the top saying that a new Person record was created.
+We show them the people resource's index page which also lists all the people records.
 The Index page is driven by a ListForm, not a PersonForm.
-The server gets a list of person records from the database, creates a ListForm containing that list, adds a notification and executes the Index template to display the desired page.
+The server gets a list of person records from the database, creates a ListForm containing that list, adds the notification and executes the Index template to display the index page page including the notification.
+Notifications are displayed in green.
+(Errors are displayed in red.)

-Whenever a user submits a request, the server may hit a problem which is not to do with a particular field, for example, it cannot connect to the database.
-In that case, it creates a form with the ErrorMessage field set and passes that to a template.
-The user sees a page with the error message at the top.
+The index page contains buttons and links that allow the user to send a request to either: view the details of one of the person records in the list; edit a record; delete a record; create a new record.

 The requests and web pages are laid out using the REST model, implemented using the go-restful library.
 A RESTful web server provides a set of resources that the user can access.
 Each resource has its own model and controller, plus a set of views.
 A resource can be (but need not be) represented by a database table.
 All requests concerning a resource follow a pattern that starts with the resource name, for example: